The final Olympic medal tally puts the U.S. on top in Paris

 Those two sporting disciplines alone accounted for roughly half of the total U.S. medal tally.

-China, by contrast, garnered most of its gold medals from diving (8 gold), shooting (5 gold), table tennis (5 gold) and wrestling (5 gold).
+China, by contrast, garnered most of its gold medals from diving (8 gold), shooting (5 gold), table tennis (5 gold) and weightlifting (5 gold).

 So while the two countries go head-to-head in the medal count, they often do it in very different sports.